 How to Use For Loops in Python

 A for loop in Python requires at least two variables to work.
-The first is the iterable object such as a list, tuple, or string.
-And second, is the variable to store the successive values from the sequence in the loop.
+The first is an iterable object, such as a list, tuple, or string.
+The second is a variable that stores successive values from the sequence.
+Check its syntax below:

 for iter in sequence: